What is dissolution?

-To achieve homogeneous solutions, two agitating techniques are mainly used:
+To achieve homogeneous solutions, two agitating techniques will mainly use two types of equipment:

-- by means of magnetic stirrers equipped with turbines, propellers or anchors depending on the application concerned and the qualities of the solute used (viscosity, fibrous aspect, low or high miscibility, etc.).
+- magnetic stirrers equipped with turbines, propellers or anchors depending on the application concerned and the qualities of the solute used (viscosity, fibrous aspect, low or high miscibility, etc.).

-In the dissolution process, the agitator has a dual role: it creates dispersion from the physical point of view and absorption from the chemical point of view.
+In the dissolution process, the movement created by the agitator has a dual role: it creates dispersion from the physical point of view and absorption from the chemical point of view.

 It is the technique most often used for solid/liquid mixtures, where it ensures faster dispersion, homogenisation and dissolution.